duckyfuz/treehouse/README.md

 };
 ```

-However, fetching data from the cloud turned out to be a little headache - I was unable to dynamically filter items before fetching them and finally had to resort to fetching every single item before filtering them by the current date and the user's selected residences.
+However, fetching data from the cloud resulted in a minor headache - I was unable to dynamically filter items before fetching them and finally had to resort to fetching every single item before filtering them by the current date and the user's selected residences.

 ```javascript
 const sortedActivities = await DataStore.query(